 On November 14, 2016, the Gaming Commission was sued for tortious interference with respect to the plaintiff's agreement to sell property to the licensee for the Region A Category 1 facility.
 The plaintiff is requesting damages as determined at trial.
-On April 7, 2017, the Gaming Commission filed a motion to dismiss the suit, which was granted by the Superior Court on June 7, 2017; however, the plaintiff filed an amended complaint while the Superior Court was in the process of issuing its decision.
-The Superior Court's decision stands, and the Gaming Commission filed a motion to dismiss the claims in the amended complaint.
+On April 7, 2017, the Gaming Commission filed a motion to dismiss the suit, which was granted by the Massachusetts Superior Court on June 7, 2017; however, the plaintiff filed an amended complaint while the Superior Court was in the process of issuing its decision.
+The Superior Court's decision stands and the Gaming Commission filed a motion to dismiss the claims in the amended complaint.
 The Gaming Commission's motion to dismiss was argued in October, 2017.
 The Superior Court denied the Gaming Commission's motion in part and asked for further briefing on a jurisdictional issue from both parties.
 In lieu of a briefing on the jurisdictional issue, the case was transferred by agreement of the parties from Suffolk County to Middlesex County.
-The case is scheduled to be reargued on March 23, 2018.
+The case was reargued on March 23, 2018.
+On May 14, 2018, the Superior Court granted the Gaming Commission's motion to dismiss on two of three remaining claims.
+The Gaming Commission filed a motion asking the Superior Court to reconsider its decision not to dismiss the remaining claim.
+That motion was denied.
+The plaintiff has served the Gaming Commission with its initial discovery on the remaining claim and discovery is proceeding.
 The Gaming Commission is proceeding with its defense of this claim.
+On July 5, 2018, the Gaming Commission filed a third party complaint against the Region A Category 1 licensee for unjust enrichment and indemnification on the remaining claim.
+The Region A Category 1 licensee has advised the Gaming Commission that it will file a request with the court for additional time to file its response to the third party complaint.